COVID-19 Road Test Requirements

 The vehicle must be in working condition, mechanically sound, and must have the following:

-- a valid licence plate, registration and proof of insurance in the form of a Motor Vehicle Liability Insurance Card
+a valid licence plate, registration and proof of insurance in the form of a Motor Vehicle Liability Insurance Card

 - functioning headlights, brake lights (including high-mount brake light(s) if equipped) and signal lights

 - functioning horn and speedometer